FaresRez/simple_shell/README.md

 - Implement the env built-in, that prints the current environment
 - Implement the setenv and unsetenv builtin commands
 - Implement the builtin command cd
-- Handle the commands separator ;
-- can take a file as a command line argument